vhomonov/react-date-picker/README.md

 ## Tests

+For testing, it is required that you have [io.js](https://iojs.org/) installed.
+The tests rely on https://www.npmjs.com/package/jsdom for a DOM implementation, which only works in `io.js` and not `node.js`

 Before running tests, make sure you refresh the `lib` folder, which is built from the `src` folder (jsx is transpiled to normal js) by doing
 ```sh
 $ npm run lib